strakam/generals-bots/README.md

 replay.play()
 ```
 ### 🕹️ Replay controls
 You can control your replays to your liking!
-Currently we support these controls:
+Currently, we support these controls:
 - `q` — quit/close the replay
 - `r` — restart replay from the beginning
 - `←/→` — increase/decrease the replay speed